How do I know if Methadone is right for me?

 Can I become addicted to Methadone?

 Methadone can be addictive, especially when misused.
-However, at Discovery House Comprehensive Treatment Centers of Rhode Island we closely monitor all patients to ensure that they are taking their prescribed methadone as directed.
+However, at Rhode Island Comprehensive Treatment Centers we closely monitor all patients to ensure that they are taking their prescribed methadone as directed.
 When methadone is taken as prescribed under the close supervision of trained medical professionals, the risk for addiction to methadone is minimized.

 Will Methadone show up on a drug screening?